avan06/ps4-pkg-dlc-region/README.md

 - pkgPath
 Specify the path for the PKG files to be scanned.
 Multiple PKG files can be scanned in batches.

+### Optional options (param.sfo)

 - newRegion (length is 2)
 Determine the Region of the generated pkg
 Empty value, indicating that the Region is unchanged
 JP: Japanese, EP: European, UP: American, HP: Hong Kong, KP: Korean

+- newRegionID (length is 4)
+Determine the RegionID(length is 4 number) of the generated pkg
+Empty value, indicating that the RegionID is unchanged

 - newTitleID (length is 9)
 Determine the TitleID of the generated pkg